mateuseap/Bootloader/README.md

 # Bootloader
-Bootloader project for the IF677 discipline.
+Bootloader project for the IF677 (Software Infrastructure) discipline